Working With Any Dataset

 The following Solr field types are explicitly supported in Panl, and the configuration options that are available are described.

-All facets may be hierarchical, and can be sorted by either their count, or their value.
+Additionally, all facets may be hierarchical (i.e. only appear when another facet, operand, or parameter has been selected first), and can be sorted by either their count, or their value.

 Solr Field Type